osstech-jp/mailman/src/mailman/chains/docs/moderation.rst

 Nonmembers
 ==========

-Registered nonmembers are handled very similarly to members, the main difference being that the mailing list's default moderation action is different.
+Registered nonmembers are handled very similarly to members, except that a different list default setting is used when moderating nonmemberds.
 This is how the incoming runner adds sender addresses as nonmembers.

     >>> from zope.component import getUtility
     >>> from mailman.interfaces.usermanager import IUserManager